Cabinet counties

 The Cabinet counties are ten counties in the southern part of the U.S. state of Michigan named after President Andrew Jackson and people who served in his Cabinet.
-The Michigan Territorial legislature created twelve counties in 1829, naming eight of them after members of the recently elected Jackson's cabinet.
+The Michigan Territorial legislature created 12 counties on October 29, 1829, naming eight of them after members of the recently elected Jackson's cabinet.
 Cass County was also created in 1829 and named for Lewis Cass, the Territorial Governor at the time.
-Cass later served in Jackson's Cabinet, making a case for it to be included as a cabinet county.
+Cass later served in Jackson's Cabinet, making a case for it to be included as a Cabinet county.
 Livingston County was created in 1833 and named for Edward Livingston, Jackson's Secretary of State at the time.